-Our audit will be conducted in accordance with generally accepted auditing standards established by the Auditing Standards Board (United States); the standards for financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the Single Audit Act Amendments of 1996; the provisions of OMB Circular A-133 and Chapter 10.550 Rules of the Auditor General of the State of Florida and will include tests of accounting records, a determination of major program(s) in accordance with OMB Circular A-133 and Chapter 10.550, and other procedures we consider necessary to enable us to express such opinions and to render the required reports.
-If our opinions on the financial statements or the Single Audit compliance opinions are other than unqualified, we will fully discuss the reasons with you in advance.
+The objective of our audit is the expression of opinions as to whether your basic financial statements are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles and to report on the fairness of the supplementary information referred to in the second paragraph when considered in relation to the financial statements as a whole.
+Our audit will be conducted in accordance with auditing standards generally accepted in the United States of America and the standards for financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the Single Audit Act Amendments of 1996; the provisions of OMB Circular A-133 and Chapter 10.550, Rules of the Auditor General, of the State of Florida, and will include tests of the accounting records of the County and other procedures we consider necessary to enable us to express such opinions.
+If our opinions on the financial statements are other than unqualified, we will fully discuss the reasons with you in advance.
 If, for any reason, we are unable to complete the audit or are unable to form or have not formed opinions, we may decline to express opinions or to issue a report as a result of this engagement.